Each 5 ml contains:

 There have been rare reports of seizures in patients receiving terbutaline; seizures did not recur in these patients after the drug was discontinued.

 Guaiphenesin should be not used for persistent or chronic cough, such as occurs with asthma, or where cough is accompanied by excessive secretions, unless directed by a physician.
 A persistent cough may be a sign of a serious condition.
 If cough persists for more than 7 days, tends to recur, or is accompanied by a fever, rash, or persistent headache, a physician should be consulted.
 Caution should be exercised in the presence of severe renal or severe hepatic impairment.
 The concomitant use of cough suppressants is not recommended.
 Patients with rare hereditary problems of fructose intolerance should not take this medicine.
 Not more than 4 doses should be given in any 24 hours.
 Avoid with any other cough and cold medicine.
 Consult a pharmacist or other healthcare professional before use in children under 6 years.
+Stop use and ask a healthcare professional if your cough lasts for more than 5 days, comes back, or is accompanied by a fever, rash, or persistent headache.
+Do not take with a cough suppressant.
+Do not give this medicine with any other cough or cold medicines.

 Beta-blocking agents (including eye drops); especially the non-selective ones such as propranolol, may partially or totally inhibit the effect of beta-stimulants.
 Therefore terbutaline preparations and non-selective beta-blockers should not normally be administered concurrently.
 Terbutaline should be used with caution in patients receiving other sympathomimetics.